fBosch/react-workshop/presentation.md

   }

   render() {
-    if (!this.state.data) return null // handling when data is not loaded const book = this.state.data.items[0]
+    if (!this.state.data) return "Loading..." // handling when data is not loaded const book = this.state.data.items[0]
     return <img className="book" src={book.volumeInfo.imageLinks.thumbnail} />
   }